 Training for the role

-You head to the Royal School of Military Engineering Regiment near Camberley, Surrey, for nine weeks.
+You head to the Royal School of Military Engineering Regiment near Camberley, Surrey, for 12 weeks.
 Here you learn military engineering skills, such as knots and lashings, demolition, mine warfare and bridge building.
 Finally, you go the Royal School of Military Engineering in Chatham, Kent, for 43-weeks, where you learn to set up, look after and commission refrigeration and air-conditioning equipment.